What Penetration Tests Reveal: The Top 3 Findings

 Misconfigured Server Settings

 These top three security fixes, as you can see, are almost banal.
 They don’t involve expensive hardware or strategies, but they do involve a culture of security, policies, and best practices.
-In fact, many of these findings come from point-in-time test environments, such as those complying to PCI, vs. organizations trying to establish a long-term information security management system framework or ISMS, like the ISO 27001 standard seeks to do.
+In fact, many of these findings come from point-in-time test environments, such as those complying with PCI, vs. organizations trying to establish a long-term information security management system framework or ISMS, like the ISO 27001 standard seeks to do.
 At least the entities tested had a pen test and fixed the vulnerabilities.

 An ongoing culture of security and establishing and updating/improving InfoSec policies can help to avoid these vulnerabilities in your organization.